 These no-bake peanut butter bars have the flavor of my beloved Buckeye Balls!
 A chocolate cookie crust is a base while creamy peanut butter layer and chocolate finish out the layers!

 I love making Buckeye Balls for the holidays!
 I usually make a double or a triple batch just for our little family of five.
 I feel like I have perfected my recipe; they are so rich and so creamy…they totally melt in your mouth (I really should share the recipe with you all).

 The problem is I make so many and then we eat so many that by the time December 25th finally rolls around, we can’t bear to look, smell, taste or touch another Buckeye Ball.

 While they are something I could make and eat in the spring or summer months, it somehow seems wrong.
 It would be like putting up your holiday decorations in March… it is just not done.

-Peanut butter and chocolate are classic pairs and they are a pair I wholeheartedly adore (for proof, check out these chocolate cupcakes with peanut butter frosting).
+Peanut butter and chocolate are classic pairs and they are a pair I wholeheartedly adore (for proof, check out these chocolate cupcakes with peanut butter frosting or this Peanut and Cola Cake).
 A great way to get a quick fix is to make these No-Bake Peanut Butter Bars!

 What Are No-Bake Peanut Butter Bars

 No-bake peanut butter bars that consist of 3 layers; a cookie crust, a creamy peanut butter layer, and a velvety chocolate layer.
 None of the layers are complicated and none require that you turn on the oven!

 This recipe starts by preparing your cookie crust.
 I chose to use Oreo Cookies that I pulsed into fine crumbs with my food processor.
 But chocolate wafer cookies or chocolate graham crackers will work just as well.